grahamgilbert/blog/content/post/2023-06-27-the-risks-of-relying-on-generative-ai.md

 +++
 date = 2023-06-27T12:00:00Z
 lastmod = 2023-06-27T12:00:00Z
-title = "The risks of relying on AI" categories = ["AI", "scripting", "security"]
+title = "The risks of relying on Generative AI" categories = ["AI", "scripting", "security"]
 +++

-This morning I saw a major MDM vendor advertising an upcoming feature that will write scripts to manage your macOS devices for you - sounds like the end of our profession, right?
+This morning I saw a major MDM vendor advertising an upcoming feature that will write scripts to manage your macOS devices for you using generatice AI - sounds like the end of our profession, right?

 Let's look at an example of a common IT task - keeping Chrome on macOS up to date.
 I asked [ChatGTP](https://chat.openai.com) to "Write me a script to keep Google Chrome updated on macOS".